-Topics Map > Information Security > Tools and Software > SSL Certificates
+Topics Map > Office of Cybersecurity > Tools and Software > SSL Certificates

 SSL Installing Intermediate Certificates

 This document includes helpful information to describe what an intermediate certificate is, what they're used for and how to implement them.
 User's can follow the instructions to install the intermediate certificate and verify that it is installed correctly.

 An intermediate certificate is a subordinate certificate issued by a trusted root specifically to issue end-entity certificates.
 The result is a certificate chain that begins at the trusted root CA, through the intermediate CA (or CAs) and ending with the SSL certificate issued to you.
 Such certificates are called chained root certificates.
 The InCommon trust chain is described here.